 - Children are naturally motivated to learn and do not need any rewards to spur them to learn new things.

 Piaget believed children go through four stages of cognitive development in order to be able to understand the world.

-Piaget’s four stages of cognitive or intellectual development includes children of ages from from birth to young adulthood.
+Piaget’s cognitive development stages depict intellectual growth in children from birth to young adulthood.

 Jean Piaget’s theory argues we have to conquer the following four stages of cognitive development before we start making a sense of our world:

 - Third, the concrete operational stage.

 - Fourth, the formal operational stage.

 |1||Sensori-motor stage||0 to 2 years||Objective permanence|

 |2||Pre-operational stage||2 to 7 years||Symbolic thought|